Guidelines for PhD Degree

 Students who need to complete prerequisite courses may request a deadline extension for the preliminary and subsequently the candidacy examination.
 Requests must be submitted to the Graduate Program Committee prior to the start of the third semester.

 The dissertation examination of the Ph.D. program will involve the approval of the written dissertation and an oral defense of the candidate’s dissertation.
 The written dissertation will be submitted to the Dissertation Committee and the CBCB office at least three weeks in advance of the oral defense date.
 The oral defense date will be publicly announced at least two weeks prior to the scheduled date.
-The oral presentation will be open to the public and all members of the Bioinformatics and Systems Biology program.
+The oral presentation will be open to the public and all members of the Bioinformatics Data Science program.
 The Dissertation Committee will approve the candidate’s dissertation.
 Within one week of the dissertation defense, complete and submit the Certification of Doctoral Dissertation Defense Form.
-A copy of the completed form should be given to Katie Lakofsky.
+A copy of the completed form should be given to the Education and Outreach Coordinator.